 4. Offer great customer support

 Do you know what the most common reason for customer churn is?
-Majority of customer leave because of bad customer service.
+Majority of customers leave because of bad customer service.

 Even though we live in the age of automation, it’s still human interaction that people appreciate the most, and it’s what they expect to get as soon as a problem arises.

-You have to deliver on their expectations.
+You have to deliver on customer expectations.
 Customers are way less forgiving when it comes to bad customer support than when it comes to product imperfections.

 Creating a great customer experience, is key to reducing customer churn.